URBAN LAND REVITALIZATION

 Our projects empower community activation and ecological restoration, creating value for both people and nature.
 The result is a story of transformation, as we convert distressed land into inspirational spaces in which the ecosystem and the community flourish.

-As part of the Urban Arboreta project, LandHealth Institute has activated a previously vacant lot in West Philadelphia to feature community gardens, grassland, wooded trails, and our own Native Plant Nursery.
-We provide educational experiences for our educational programs and other non-profit programs such as SpArc Philly, offering active engagement with nature to the Philadelphian community.
+LandHealth activated a vacant lot in the West Parkside section of West Philadelphia to feature community gardens, grassland, wooded trails, and our own Native Plant Nursery.
+We provide educational, recreational and retail experiences for all, active engagement with nature to the Philadelphia community.

 PLANNING AND DESIGN

-LandHealth Institute offers professional services in ecological design, land health planning, and surveying of natural and cultural assets.
+LandHealth offers professional services in ecological design, land health planning, and surveying of natural and cultural assets.
 We study and interpret land for appropriate space usage while planning for long-term ecological vitality.
-We create spaces that invite human engagement and reflect careful consideration of the legacy we are leaving for the humans and other species who will come after us.
+We create spaces that invite human engagement and reflect careful consideration of the legacy we are leaving for those who will come after us.